Sites whose topoi are the smooth representations of locally profinite groups

-\begin{proof}[Proof of Theorem~\ref{thm:Galois_main} : faithfulness] We prove the faithfulness of the functor \eqref{main_equiv}.
+\begin{proof}[Proof of Theorem~\ref{thm:Galois_main} : faithfulness] We next will prove the faithfulness of the functor \eqref{main_equiv}.
 Let $F$ and $F'$ be sheaves on $(\cC,J)$ and let $f,g:F \to F'$ be two morphisms of sheaves on $(\cC,J)$.
 Suppose that $\omega_\Ci(f) = \omega_\Ci(g)$.
 We show that $f=g$.
 Let us take an arbitrary object $X$ of $\cC$.
 It suffices to show that $f(X)=g(X)$.
-Since $\iota_0$ is essentially surjective, there exist an object $X'$ of $\cC_0$ and an isomorphism $\iota_0(X')\xto{\alpha} X$ in $\cC$.
-Hence the claim follows from the commutativity of the diagram
+As $\iota_0$ is essentially surjective, there exists an object $X'$ of $\cC_0$ and an isomorphism $\iota_0(X')\xto{\alpha} X$ in $\cC$.
+Hence, the claim follows from the commutativity of the diagram

 and Lemma \ref{lem:injectivity}. \end{proof}